justahmed99/image-converter-compressor-api/README.md

 # Flask REST API Image Processing
-Beberapa hal yang terdapat pada API ini adalah :
+What is provided by this webservices :
-- API pengubahan format file gambar (untuk mengupload gambar yang akan diubah format)
+- API for changing a format of image file (user must upload an image file and desired format)
-- API Kompresi gambar (untuk mengupload gambar yang akan dikompresi)
-- API untuk mendownload hasil perubahan format dan kompresi

-Dependensi yang digunakan adalah sebagai berikut :
+- API for image compression (user must upload an image file to be compressed)
+- API for downloading result files

+## Dependencies
+Dependencies for this webservice :
 - click==8.0.3
 - colorama==0.4.4
 - Flask==2.0.2